the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 # leanpub-end-insert
 ~~~~~~~

 Previously, `reduce()` coerced the initial accumulator to `0`, because we were using the `+` operator on numbers and we didn't specify any initial accumulator.
 However, this time we explicitly set the initial accumulator to `10`, hence our result is not `45` but `55`.
 You can read the function the following way: "We start with an accumulator.
 When iterating through the first item in the list, we return the sum of the initial `acc` (here: `10`) and the current value (here: `1`).
-When iterating through the second item in the list, we return the sum of the `acc` (here: `11`) -- which has been computed in the previous iteration -- and the current value.
+When iterating through the second item in the list, we return the sum of the `acc` (here: `11`) -- which has been computed in the previous iteration -- and the current value (here: `2`).
 This goes on until we have added all the numbers on top of the initial accumulator of 10."

 The `reduce()` method can be used for any data manipulation of an array that isn't a fit for `filter()` or `map()`.
 Here the book isn't going any deeper into `reduce()`, but we will maybe see more usages of it (and the other methods) later.
 Another noteworthy fact about these methods is that they can be chained onto each other: